Well-clipped cones under finite quotients and applications to the cone conjecture: Introduction

 \begin{corollary} Let $X$ be a torsor over an abelian variety over a perfect field $k$.
 Then the movable cone conjecture holds for $X$. \end{corollary}

 A key result involved in the proof of Theorem \ref{thm-main} can be summarized under the motto ``Well-clipped cones behave themselves under finite quotients, and so does the cone conjecture for them.''
 Let us state it more formally.
+Here, we denote by $C_{\Gamma}(G)$ the centralizer of a subgroup $G$ in a group $\Gamma$, and for a representation $G< \mathrm{GL}(V)$, we denote by